Mongolia: Wildlife

 The name "Gobi" is a Mongol term for a desert steppe, which usually refers to a category of arid rangeland with insufficient vegetation to support marmots but with enough to support camels.
 Mongols distinguish Gobi from desert proper, although the distinction is not always apparent to outsiders unfamiliar with the Mongolian landscape.

 Gobi rangelands are fragile and easily destroyed by overgrazing, which results in expansion of the true desert, a stony waste where not even Bactrian camels can survive.
 The arid conditions in the Gobi are attributed to the rain shadow effect caused by the Himalayas.
 Before the Himalayas were formed by the collision of the Indo-Australian plate with the Eurasian plate 10 million years ago, Mongolia was a flourishing habitat for major fauna but still somewhat arid and cold due to distance from sources of evaporation.
 Sea turtle and mollusk fossils have been found in the Gobi, apart from well-known dinosaur fossils.
 Tadpole shrimps are still found in the Gobi today.
 The eastern part of Mongolia including the Onon and Kherlen rivers and Lake Buir form part of the Amur river basin draining to the Pacific Ocean.
 It hosts some unique species like the Eastern brook lamprey, Daurian crayfish (cambaroides dauricus) and Daurian pearl oyster (dahurinaia dahurica) in the Onon/Kherlen rivers as well as Siberian prawn (exopalaemon modestus) in Lake Buir.

-Demographics

-Ulaanbaatar is the capital and largest city of Mongolia.

-Mongolia's total population in 2024 was 3,544,835, per the National Statistics Office of Mongolia.
-This figure includes the total number of Mongolian citizens who usually reside in Mongolia (for more than 183 days or six months), as well as Mongolian citizens living abroad.
-51% of the population was female and 49% male, with 71.2% residing in urban areas, compared to 21.8% in rural areas.
-Mongolia's population growth rate was estimated at 1.2% in 2007.

-The first census in the 20th century was carried out in 1918 and recorded a population of 647,500.
-Since the end of socialism, Mongolia has experienced a decline of total fertility rate (children per woman) that is steeper than in any other country in the world, according to recent UN estimations: in 1970–1975, fertility was estimated to be 7.33 children per woman, dropping to about 2.1 in 2000–2005.
-The decline ended and in 2005–2010, the fertility value increased to 2.8 in 2013 and stabilized afterwards at a rate of about 2.5-2.6 children per woman around 2020.

-The Mongols are moderately homogeneous; ethnic Mongols account for about 95% of the population and consist of Khalkha and other groups, all distinguished primarily by dialects of the Mongol language.
-The Khalkha make up 86% of the ethnic Mongol population.
-The remaining 14% include Oirats, Buryats and others.
-Turkic peoples (Kazakhs and Tuvans) constitute 4.5% of Mongolia's population, and the rest are Russian, Chinese, Korean and American nationalities.
+Many large mammals inhabit the nation including saiga, argali, Siberian ibex, elk, Altai wapiti, reindeer, wild boar, onager, wild horse, snow leopard, Mongolian wolf, and brown bear.
+A few large mammals have also been extirpated from the nation including Ussuri dhole, tiger, and European bison.